ManojBableshwar/VstsTestRestApiSamples/BulkDeleteTestCaseWorkItems/README.md

 [Learn how to create work item queries](https://docs.microsoft.com/en-us/vsts/work/track/using-queries)

 ## Command line usage

 BulkDeleteTestCaseWorkItems.exe <account or tfs server including https or http> <team project name> <query containing test case work items, in quotes> <pat token>

+or if PAT is not available - in this case user will be prompted to login

+BulkDeleteTestCaseWorkItems.exe <account or tfs server including https or http> <team project name> <query containing test case work items, in quotes>

 ## Sample output
 ```